 Chutneys or dip are a huge part of Indian cuisine and this Cashew Coconut Chutney is one of our very favorites.

-Here are few Important Tips to remember for this Chutney:
+Here are a few Important Tips to remember for this Chutney:

 I’m using finely powdered dry coconut which is easily found in any Indian store but you can use freshly desiccated coconut too, just reduce the quantity a little or the chutney will feel too coconutty.